-Timber treatment should use appropriate treatments that are not damaging to mammals, see the following guidance: Bats & Pesticides: Guidance Notes for Planners, engineers, architects, pest control companies and developers (Bat Conservation Ireland 2014).
+Timber treatment should use appropriate treatments that are not damaging to mammals, see the following guidance: Bats &Pesticides: Guidance Notes for Planners, engineers, architects, pest control companies and developers (Bat Conservation Ireland 2014).

-It would be suggested that a the vegetation on the boundaries of the house be maintained, as well as being enhanced with the inclusion of pollinator friendly plant species..
-This would aid passage through to the larger countryside.
+It would be suggested that the vegetation on the river side of the house be maintained.
+This would aid passage from the roost to the larger countryside.
 Lesser horse shoe bats do forage up to 2.5km from roosts, increasing connectivity through the landscape would be an important way to access suitable habitat for this species.